Olive Tapenade Recipes

-wonderful spread.
-However, stay away from "fake" black olives (in a can) that were pumped with oxygen to turn them black.
+However, be sure to stay away from the "fake" black olives (in a can usually) that were pumped with oxygen to turn them black.

 Olive Tapenade Recipes - Green Olive Tapenade